gmarchesiv/Crypto/README.md

 # Crypto
-Analysis of the cryptocoin market
+Analysis of the cryptocoin market.
+To run the Jupyter Notebook, make sure you have installed the latest version of Plotly.